 This guide highlights the different types of string trimmers and includes information on shaft styles, trimmer lines, attachments and safety considerations.

-Safety Tip: When using a string trimmer, wear goggles to protect your eyes from debris and ear plugs or headphones to protect your hearing.
+Safety Tip: When using a string trimmer, use personal protective equipment.
+Wear safety goggles to shield your eyes from debris and ear plugs or headphones to protect your hearing.

-There are two main types of string trimmers: gas-powered or electric.
+The two main types of string trimmers are gas-powered and electric.

 Gas string trimmers are cordless, powerful, have two-cycle engines and require a mix of gas and oil to operate.
-These are often considered the best grass trimmers for large lawns.
+These are often considered the best string trimmers for grass.
+They work especially well for large lawns.
 Some models feature a four-cycle engine that runs quieter and more smoothly and starts easier than their two-cycle engine counterparts.
 Plus, they do not require you to premix the oil and gas.
 However, the heftier four-cycle engine makes the gas trimmer noticeably heavier than a two-cycle gas trimmer, which can affect its overall maneuverability for some users.

 Tip: Some trimmer models can convert into edgers by rotating the head and putting it in a vertical position to cut precise, uniform lines.

-Trimmer shafts, sometimes called shanks, can be straight or curved, each providing its own set of benefits when you’re using a trimmer.
+Trimmer shafts, sometimes called shanks, can be straight or curved.
+Wondering about straight shaft vs. curved shaft string trimmers?
+Each type of string trimmer offers its own set of benefits.

 Curved shafts use a flexible-cable drive shaft to provide power to the head and generally require a lower initial investment.
 They are great for trimming around flower beds and other squared-off areas.
 Curved shafts are also easier to maneuver and often weigh less for more comfortable use.